How do I get started as a Crossover Academic Mentor?

 Several have been highly gifted helpers, especially in Math.
 Sometimes, rather than assigning a high school student to an individual tutor, we use him or her as a “floater.”
 We especially have a need for Math floaters.
 A floater stays available throughout the session to help with Math homework or to assist a tutor when a particular Math homework problem is too difficult.
-However, we have also had a few high school (even one or two highly capable middle school students) who have proven to be very effective one-on-one tutors.
+However, we have also had a few high school who have proven to be very effective one-on-one tutors.

 I'm a good person, have not broken the law or been in trouble with the law.
 Must I still submit to a background check?